aileencomer/driving-engine/guides/quick-start/setup-drive-engine/Android.md

-# Setup the Drive Engine
+# Setup the Driving Engine
-Here, we're going to configure the Drive engine and start it in the foreground.
+Here, we're going to configure the Driving Engine and start it in the foreground.
 We'll do this from the `MainActivity` of our application.

 ## Imports
 Add the following imports to your `MainActivity`: